eliasaf-abargel/Ansible/README.md

 Run this script on your Windows nodes as an administrator.
 It will configure WinRM with sensible defaults that work well with Ansible.

-PowerShell script provided by Ansibl
+PowerShell script provided by Ansible

 $url = "https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1"
 $file = "$env:temp\ConfigureRemotingForAnsible.ps1"